 Over the year we approved 64 new programmes, 326 major changes to existing programmes and reviewed 927 programmes through our annual monitoring process.
 We held 62 approval visits, 12 annual monitoring assessment days and 10 Education and Training Committee meetings.
-At the end of this year, there were 1069 approved programmes across the UK.
+The number of approved education providers and approved courses has remained fairly constant since social workers in England were transferred into regulation by HCPC in 2012.